glennklockwood/limelead/content/pages/cloud/mpi-cluster.md

 glocluster3  10.0.0.5
 </pre></div>

+Copy this mapping of nodename to private IP address.

-So log into your cluster head node:
+Then log into your cluster head node:

 <div class="codehilite"><pre>
 $ <kbd>ssh <span style="color:#d95f02">20.25.28.201</span></kbd>
 $ <kbd>sudo vi /etc/hosts</kbd>

-# paste in the above mappings
+</pre></div>

+And paste that mapping to the end of `/etc/hosts`.
+Your hosts file should then look like this:

+<div class="codehilite"><pre>
 $ <kbd>cat /etc/hosts</kbd>

 127.0.0.1 localhost

 # The following lines are desirable for IPv6 capable hosts